mdshehata80/Newcareer/README.md

 Before your first deployment, ensure you have:

-1. Created a backend in Firebase App Hosting and connected your GitHub repository.
+1. Created a backend in Firebase App Hosting and connected it to your GitHub repository.
-2. Added your `GOOGLE_AI_API_KEY` as a secret in Secret Manager in your Google Cloud project.
+2. In your Google Cloud project, created a secret in **Secret Manager** with the exact name `GOOGLE_AI_API_KEY` and placed your API key in its value.
-3. Granted the backend's service account the **Secret Manager Secret Accessor** IAM role so it can access the API key secret.
+3. Granted the backend's service account the **`Secret Manager Secret Accessor`** IAM role so it can access the API key secret.
+You can find the service account email in the **Settings** tab of your backend in the Firebase App Hosting console.